Delta TechOps Inks Three-Year Engine Service Contract with NEOS

 About Delta TechOps

-Delta TechOps is the largest airline maintenance, repair and overhaul provider in North America, whose customers continually laud its reputation for its high quality service and cost management.
-In addition to providing maintenance and engineering support for Delta’s fleet of more than 750 aircraft, Delta TechOps serves more than 150 other aviation and airline customers around the world, specializing in high-skill work like engines, components, hangar and line maintenance.
-Delta TechOps employs more than 9,600 maintenance professionals and is one of the world’s most experienced providers with more than seven decades of aviation expertise.
-More about Delta TechOps is available at: http://www.deltatechops.com.
+Delta TechOps is the largest airline maintenance, repair and overhaul provider in North America.
+Its customers laud its reputation for high-quality service and cost management.
+In addition to supplying maintenance and engineering support for Delta’s fleet of more than 750 aircraft, Delta TechOps serves more than 150 other aviation and airline customers around the world.
+The organization specializes in high-skill work such as engine maintenance, component maintenance, hangar and line maintenance.
+Delta TechOps employs more than 9,600 maintenance professionals and is one of the world’s most-experienced providers with more than 70 years of aviation experience.
+More about Delta TechOps is available at www.deltatechops.com

 SOURCE Delta Air Lines